yhagio/stock_price_predictor/report.md

 ### Benchmark (TODO)

-As a baseline benchmark model, I used Linear Regression model, and compare the result with the solution model (Deep Learning - LSTM model).
-As the metric, I can use Root Mean Squared Error (RMSE) and it will show that less RMSE score indicates better prediction.
+As a baseline benchmark model, I used Linear Regression model.
+As the metric, I chose to show Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
+It will show that less RMSE score indicates better prediction.
 Also, I can visualize the predictions using a plot or a graph, it will be easy to see the result.